 The Department of Otolaryngology-Head and Neck Surgery, Lewis Katz School of Medicine at Temple University is seeking a fellowship trained Otologist to join our growing faculty.
 The ideal candidate must possess a strong commitment to resident education, clinical medicine, and research, as the role carries an academic appointment to the School of Medicine.
-The candidates must also be able to obtain medical licensure in the Commonwealth of Pennsylvania and be board certified or eligible through the American Board of Otolaryngology – Head & Neck Surgery.

 Additional information about Temple’s Department of Otolaryngology – Head & Neck Surgery can be found here.